jojozhuang/jojozhuang.github.io/_posts/2016-11-08-convert-web-app-to-desktop-app-with-electron.md

 }
 ```

-2) Set menu
+2) Set Menu
-Set menu for this app.
-notice during development, the first menu item is always electron.
-after build, it would be correct.
+Define menu template in JSON format.
+If you are using Mac OS for development, the title of the first menu item is always 'electron'.
+After build, it would be correct.
+You can add menu item for specific platform.
 ```javascript
 function setMainMenu() {
     let template = [